 Routing product revenue declined 16 percent year over year to $1.8 billion.
 Switching product revenue hit $934 million, down 3 percent year over year.

 The company’s enterprise vertical, its security business, and software revenue, however, were bright points in Juniper’s latest earnings.
 Enterprise revenue hit $427 million, up 14 percent year over year, and up 13 percent sequentially.

 Its security business grew 34 percent quarter over quarter, and 18 percent compared to last year.
 Security also surpassed $100 million in quarterly revenue for the first time in several years boosted, in part, but Juniper’s new high-end firewall line card.
 Rahim said this product “helped drive a high volume of deals greater than $1 million,” and added that the company expects to see continued security business growth in 2019.

 Juniper’s software business also grew 32 percent year over year, and accounted for more than 10 percent of its total fourth-quarter revenue.
 Its Contrail software sales increased more than 100 percent in the quarter, and more than 200 percent in 2018.

 New Products on the Horizon

-Rami also laid out a plan for turning around its struggling cloud business.
+Rahim also laid out a plan for turning around its struggling cloud business.
 The company made changes to its sales strategy and plans to roll out “several new products” during the next few quarters, he said.
 This includes a new MX line card targeting carrier 5G deployments, a new 400G platform, additional features to its Contrail Enterprise platform, and new silicon photonics capabilities.
 “We believe the 400-gig upgrade cycle, 5G deployments, and enterprise multi-cloud initiatives each represents large opportunities where we are well-positioned to benefit over the next several years,” he said.

-Rami expects his company to return to year-over-year growth during the second half of 2019.
+Rahim expects his company to return to year-over-year growth during the second half of 2019.